tigerfarm/work/book/googlespreadsheets/READMEmessageLogs.md

 # Using Google Apps Script to make an Twilio API HTTP request to list message logs

+It's very straightforward: create a spreadsheet with titles and add a Google Apps Script to make the Twilio API request and process the rows of data returned from the request.

 --------------------------------------------------------------------------------
 ## 2 Parts: spreadsheet and a script